top of page

 Tips & Tricks: Creating Tension Belts

 In your spares kit bag you will find all the materials you need to create a tension belt.
 All of our wheels except for Sparrow use Kevlar for the tension which requires a sharp pair of scissors to cut.
 Listed below are instructions on how to create a tension belt for each Daedalus wheel.
-(FALCON instructions coming soon)
+Each wheel comes with extra materials for making tension belts.
+Should you require more you can find tension kits on our shop.

 Martin & Starling Standard Flyer